Dallas Jaye

 Dallas Jeffrey Jaye (born June 19, 1993) is a soccer coach and former professional player who played as a goalkeeper.
-He is currently an assistant coach for the Saint Mary's Gaels men's soccer team.
 Born in the United States, he represented Guam internationally.

-Career
+Club career

 College soccer

 Born in Danville, California, Jaye signed a letter of intent to play college soccer for the South Florida Bulls.
 He also played college soccer for the Xavier Musketeers.

 Early professional career

-He played for FC Tucson between 2013 and 2015.
+Jaye played for FC Tucson between 2013 and 2015.
 He signed with United Soccer League club FC Cincinnati, spending the 2016 and 2017 seasons with them.
 In October 2017, the club announced they would not exercise their option to have Jaye return in the 2018 season.
 He spent the 2018 season with Phoenix Rising.

 Greenville Triumph

 On February 5, 2019, Jaye joined USL League One side Greenville Triumph ahead of their inaugural season.
-At the conclusion of the 2019 season, Jaye was named the league's inaugural Goalkeeper of the Year and Golden Glove winner.
+At the conclusion of the 2019 season, he was named the league's inaugural Goalkeeper of the Year and Golden Glove winner.
 The 2020 season saw Greenville finish the 2020 regular season in first place and won the League One Championship for the first time.
 Jaye repeated as Goalkeeper of the Year and Golden Glove winner at the conclusion of the season.
 During the 2021 League One season, his final season with Greenville, he helped lead the team to another League One Championship final which they ultimately lost to Union Omaha.

 Monterey Bay

 On January 19, 2022, Jaye joined USL Championship expansion side Monterey Bay, the second player announced for their roster ahead of their inaugural season.
-On April 2, 2022, Jaye made his debut for Monterey Bay, during a 2-1 defeat against Sacramento Republic FC.
-On May 21, 2022, Jaye earned his first shutout for Monterey Bay, during a 2-0 victory over Louisville City FC.
-Dallas's retirement was announced by Monterey Bay FC on July 18, 2022, with effect from July 23, after which he would join the coaching staff at Saint Mary’s College of California.
-Jaye played his final professional game on July 23, 2022, coming on as a substitute during a 2-0 win over New York Red Bulls II.
+On April 2, 2022, he made his debut for Monterey Bay, during a 2–1 defeat against Sacramento Republic FC.
+On May 21, 2022, he earned his first shutout for Monterey Bay, during a 2–0 victory over Louisville City FC.
+Dallas's retirement was announced by Monterey Bay FC on July 18, 2022, with effect from July 23, after which he would join the coaching staff at Saint Mary's College of California.
+Jaye played his final professional game on July 23, 2022, coming on as a substitute during a 2–0 win over New York Red Bulls II.

-International
+International career

 Jaye made his international debut for Guam in 2012.
+By 2022 he had made a total of 22 appearances for the national team.
+In 2023 he made a further 2 appearances bringing his total number appearances for the national team to 24.

+Coaching career

+Jaye joined the coaching staff for the Saint Mary's Gaels men's soccer team for the 2022 season.